All Episodes

 That's really all you have to do.

-And by the way, Ma Richard's daughter Cecile Richards is married to a Tom Poncho at the Service Employees International Union.
+And by the way, Ma Richards' daughter, Cecile Richards, is married to a Tom Poncho at the Service Employees International Union.

-And by the way, one other thing, I kind of got it wrong about Warren Buffett.
+I kind of got it wrong about Warren Buffett.

-1.2 billion dollars, Warren Buffett has donated.
+$1.2 billion Warren Buffett has donated.

-You know why do that?
+That's another, you know why I do that?

 They're never going to come after him as a rich guy.

-They're never the barbarians are never going to show up at his gate.
+They're never, the barbarians are never going to show up at his gate.

-They're never going to demand Warren Buffett give up any of his fortune.
+They're never going to demand Warren Buffett give up any of his fortune because he does all those politically correct things.

 And then Ma Richards' daughter said in the video, I want to be really, really, really, really, really clear.